 The research is based on findings from an RNIB survey sent to staff in eye clinics across England.
 Staff were asked about current and future capacity in their eye department, the impact of insufficient capacity on patient care and possible solutions.
 By September 2013, 172 responses were received from a range of eye health professionals including 91 ophthalmologists and 59 ophthalmic nurses.

-A new research study commissioned by RNIB has found a "postcode lottery" exists in cataract treatment provision as access to surgery is being unfairly restricted in some areas of England.
+The 2013 report commissioned by RNIB found a "postcode lottery" exists in cataract treatment provision as access to surgery is being unfairly restricted in some areas of England.
 Cataract treatment is one of the most cost-effective surgical procedures carried out by the NHS and we believe patients should be allowed access to the surgery as soon as a cataract affects their quality of life.

 Perspectives on the wet Age-related Macular Degeneration (wet AMD) patient journey.
 In recent years, there have been significant advances in the treatment of wet AMD and many examples of good practice across the country.
 Why then are people are still losing their sight from a treatable condition?
 To answer this question, RNIB commissioned The Campaign Company to undertake a major piece of research to look at the issues from the perspective of patients, carers, clinicians, commissioners and other health care professionals.